18chanp1/kv-store/README.md

 ## Additional Notes on Running
 Some scripts are provided starting a large number of nodes on AWS instances.
 Please see ./scripts for details.

+The servers list provided may be inaccurate since the IP address changes depending on where you run it.
+However, the scripts below dynamically generate it based on what you write into the txt files.

 ### Prerequisites
 - You need to upload the CPEN 431 public key to the AWS instance